Real and ideal prices: Differences between real and ideal prices

-A distinction between real (or actual) prices and ideal prices, was introduced in Marx's Grundrisse notebooks.
+A distinction between real (or actual) prices and ideal prices, was introduced in Karl Marx's Grundrisse notebooks.
 In A Contribution to the Critique of Political Economy (1859), Marx already criticizes James Steuart and John Gray because they fudged the distinction between actual prices and ideal prices.
 In chapter 3 of the first volume of Das Kapital, Marx states:

 The activity of pricing goods, services and assets, facilitating transactions, communicating prices and keeping track of them in fact consumes a very large amount of human labour-time, irrespective of whether it happens to occur in a centralized or decentralized way.
 Millions of workers are professionally specialized in such activities, whether as clerks, tellers, buyers, retail assistants, accountants, financial advisors, bank workers, or economists etc. If that work is not done, price information would not be available, with the result that the trading process would become difficult or impossible to operate.
 Whether or not this is considered "bureaucratic", it therefore remains an essential administrative service.
 People cannot "choose between prices" if they don't even know what those prices are; and, normally, they cannot just "make up" any kind of price they like, because costing, budgets and incomes depend precisely on what price is charged.

 The creation of price information is a production process – its output is worth money, because it is vital for the purpose of trade, and without it the circulation of goods and services could not occur.
 Price information can therefore be bought and sold as a commodity as well.
 But the production process of prices themselves is often hidden from view and hardly noticeable.
 Therefore, people often take the existence of price information for granted and as obvious, meriting no further inquiry.
 "A mysterious certainty dominates our lives in late capitalist modernity: the price.
 Not a single day passes without learning, making, and taking it.
 Yet despite prices' widespread presence around us, we do not know much about them."
 A price may also be attached in the course of another activity, or the pricing procedure may be a closely guarded secret rather than accessible in an open market because if competitors knew about it, this could adversely affect business income.
 But if pricing processes are viewed as production processes, it turns out that much more is involved than the observation of a price-tag or number might suggest.

 For most of the history of economics, economic theorists were not primarily concerned with explaining the actual, real price-levels.
 Instead their theorizing was concerned with theoretical (ideal) prices.
 Simon Clarke explains for example:

-It is only relatively recently that economists have tried to create generalizations about the actual pricing procedures used by business enterprises, based on information about what business people actually do (instead of an abstract mathematical model).
+It is only relatively recently that economists tried to create generalizations about the actual pricing procedures used by business enterprises, based on information about what business people actually do (instead of an abstract mathematical model).